philn/glide/README.md

 tracks, play, pause, seek and switch the window to fullscreen.
 There are also some keyboard shortcuts for these actions:

+- show shortcuts window: meta-? or ctrl-?
 - play/pause: space
-- seek forward: meta-right or alt-left
+- seek forward: meta-right or ctrl-right
-- seek backward: meta-left or alt-right
+- seek backward: meta-left or ctrl-left
-- switch to fullscreen: meta-f or alt-f
+- switch to fullscreen: meta-f or ctrl-f
 - exit from fullscreen: escape
 - quit the application: meta-q or ctrl-q
-- load a subtitle file: meta-s or alt-s
+- load a subtitle file: meta-s or ctrl-s
-- increase volume: meta-up or alt-up
+- increase volume: meta-up or ctrl-up
-- decrease volume: meta-up or alt-down
+- decrease volume: meta-up or ctrl-down
-- mute the audio track: meta-m or alt-m
+- mute the audio track: meta-m or ctrl-m
-- open a new file: meta-o or alt-o
+- open a new file: meta-o or ctrl-o

 Contact
 -------